 Sinuses are hollow chambers formed by the bones of the face and head.
 Problems in the nose or sinuses can cause trouble breathing through the nose.
 They can cause drainage from the nose or loss of sense of smell.
 Nasal endoscopy is a procedure that looks inside the nose and sinuses.
 It can help find the cause of your symptoms.
 It can diagnose infections and help find structural problems in the nose.
-The procedure is done with an endoscope (a thin, lighted tube).
-This lets the doctor see the inside of the nose.
+The procedure is done with an endoscope (a thin, lighted tube with a small camera).
+This lets the healthcare provider see the inside of the nose.

 Preparing for the procedure

 Prepare for the procedure as you have been told.
-Tell your doctor about all medications you take.
-This includes over-the-counter medications, herbs, and supplements.
+Tell your healthcare provider about all medicines you take.
+This includes over-the-counter medicines, herbs, and supplements.
 You may need to stop taking some or all of them before the procedure.
 Your healthcare provider will let you know.

 The day of the procedure

-The procedure is often done in a doctor’s office.
-It takes 5-10 minutes.
+The procedure is often done in an outpatient clinic.
+It takes 5 to 10 minutes.
 You can go back to your normal routine the same day.
-Before the procedure begins, a decongestant and numbing medication may be placed into your nose.
-You may also be given medication to help you relax.
+Before the procedure begins, a decongestant and numbing medicine may be placed into your nose.
+You may also be given medicine to help you relax.
 During the procedure:

 You may sit with a headrest supporting your head.
 Or, you may lie down.

 Once the nose is numb, the endoscope is carefully placed into the nose.

 The endoscope is guided through the passageways in the nose until it reaches the opening of the sinuses.
-As it moves, it gives the doctor a clear view of any problems
+As it moves, it gives the healthcare provider a clear view of any problems.

 When the procedure is done, the endoscope is gently withdrawn.